 In the circumstances we are discussing today, apparent would be voluntarily requesting that their parental rights be terminated.
 The ostensible reason for doing so would be to avoid having to pay child support.
 The Texas family code allows a parent to file a petition to have their parental rights terminated.
 The termination of parental rights means that your child's other parent would not be able to take advantage of periods of possession or Visitation moving forward.
 Their obligation to pay child support and contribute to that child's upbringing would also be terminated.

 It is difficult for me to imagine a scenario where a family court judge in Texas would allow a parent who is obligated to pay child support to have their parental rights terminated without having an adult in place to step up and adopt the child.
 Courts like a child, understandably, to have two parents to shoulder the burdens of raising them.
-It is a challenge for any parent to raise a child alone, and a court would not want to make a short set of a decision to terminate a parent's parental rights even if they are asking to have this be done.
+It is a challenge for any parent to raise a child alone, and a court would not want to make a short set of a decision to terminate a parent's parental rights even if they are asking to have this done.

-As we discussed earlier, a family court judge would likely not determine having only one parent to be in that child's best interest.
+As we discussed earlier, a family court judge would likely not determine having only one parent is in that child's best interest.
 If nothing else, the potential financial support of two parents is likely to be greater than just one.
 This puts a lot of pressure on the remaining parent (in our example, you) and potentially puts pressure on the state of Texas to provide housing, health insurance, and other benefits for the child.

 This brings us to the topic of today's blog post.
 I'm writing about it because I have been asked more than once as a family law attorney whether or not it is possible to sign paperwork and have parental rights terminated as a result.
-Much more would go into the process given that a lawsuit would need to be filed and a petition included in that lawsuit which requests to have that parents parental rights terminated.
+Much more would go into the process given that a lawsuit would need to be filed and a petition included in that lawsuit that requests to have that parent's parental rights terminated.
 In other words, your child's other parent would not simply be able to sign a document, have it notarized and turn it into court for their parental rights to be terminated voluntarily.

 A family lawsuit is usually a fairly lengthy process, and you would certainly be able to contest the matter and voice your opposition through court hearings and pleadings filed with the judge.
 However, your child's other parent is free to file such a motion, but the result would likely be the court declining to terminate their parental rights as long as no parent in waiting exists.
 Your child's other parent will be better off not going forward with any case like this.